• Skip to main content

 How can I appeal a denied payment plan?

-To appeal a denied payment plan, you must submit a written request to the Mississippi Department of Revenue, detailing the reasons for your appeal and any supporting documentation that may strengthen your case.
+The process to appeal a denied payment plan involves submitting a formal request to the Mississippi Department of Revenue, outlining the reasons for your appeal and providing any supporting documentation.
+It’s advisable to seek professional assistance to strengthen your case.

 What should I do if I receive a tax lien?

-Receiving a tax lien means you owe taxes and the state has placed a claim on your property.
-To address this, promptly contact the Mississippi Department of Revenue to discuss payment options or seek assistance from a tax professional to explore your rights and potential resolutions.
+Receiving a tax lien means you owe money to the government.
+To address this, promptly contact the Mississippi Department of Revenue to understand your options, such as payment plans, and consider seeking professional legal assistance to navigate the situation effectively.

 How can I avoid tax payment issues in the future?